Time to double mask or upgrade masks as coronavirus variants emerge, experts say

 Abraar Karan, a physician at Brigham and Women’s Hospital and Harvard Medical School has, since last spring, called on government and industrial leaders to mass produce comfortable, effective masks.
 He said the country could have avoided its current situation, where Americans are learning how to better protect themselves largely alone.

-“This seems just like the rest of our covid tragedy: We just don’t have answers, we just put out fires constantly and we are asking people to do things on their own,” Karan said.
+“This seems just like the rest of our COVID tragedy: We just don’t have answers, we just put out fires constantly and we are asking people to do things on their own,” Karan said.
 “You’ve always needed better masks.
 We needed better masks from the start.”

 Linsey Marr, a Virginia Tech engineering professor who has researched mask effectiveness, said the public has better tools to reduce viral loads getting into the air and into bodies.